JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

    ```
 5. Wait for all services to initialize (this may take a few minutes on first run due to the models needing to be downloaded)
 6. Access the web interface at http://localhost:5000
+7. Start querying immediately!
+ChromaDB comes pre-populated with embeddings for the documents in the `rag-documents` directory
-7. Process documents:
+8. (Optional) Process additional documents:
    - Go to http://localhost:5000/process and click "Process Documents", or
    - Use API directly: `curl -X POST http://localhost:8000/process`
-8. Start querying your documents through the web UI or API

 ### Accessing the Services